In this guide we’ll take a look at the best electric lawn mowers.

 If you buy lawnmower from a company that has a range of interchangeable batteries between machines, you might find that you already have another tool in your possession that uses the same battery as your electric mower.
 This is great to look into, because in this case you can have batteries on charge whilst using the mower, and then switch them over.

 Recharging lithium-ion batteries to full charge will likely take a couple of hours.

 If you choose to purchase a hybrid machine, you’ll get the best of both worlds.
 These mowers can run on batteries, so can be used cordlessly where necessary, but can also use mains power.

-Finally, take a look at the size of the collection bag.
-If your mower comes with a bag between 30 L and 50 L in size, you should be able to tackle most jobs without having to stop and empty it.
+If your mower comes with a collection bag above 50 L in size, you should be able to tackle most jobs without having to stop and empty it.

-Alternatively, look for a mower with a mulching function which will shred the cuttings finely and redistribute them over the lawn, helping to fertilise it and retain moisture during the summer months.
+Alternatively, look for a mower with a mulching function which will shred the cuttings finely and redistribute them over the lawn.
+Mulch helps fertilise the lawn and retain moisture during the summer months.
 By using the mulching function you won’t fill up the collection-box, so you won’t need to stop to empty it.

 Electric Lawn Mower FAQs